cycfi/elements/docs/layout.md

 <img width="40%" height="40%" src="{{ site.url }}/elements/assets/images/layout/deck.png">

 The Deck is very similar to layers.
 Elements are placed in the z-axis.
-But unlike layers, only the top-most element is active.
+But unlike layers, only selected element is active (top-most by default).

 #### Semantics
 1. Everything listed in the layer's *Semantics*, except 2 and 3.
-2. Only the top-most element is drawn.
+2. Only the active selected element element is drawn.
-3. Only the top-most element is given the chance to process UI control.
+3. Only the active selected element is given the chance to process UI control.

 -------------------------------------------------------------------------------